The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 Do not post it on the door of the unit.

 Once you’ve served the notice, complete a certificate of service form to document it.
-You’ll need to submit this to the LTB with your L1 application.
-If someone else served the notice on your behalf, have them complete and sign it.
+You’ll need to submit this to the LTB with your L2 application.
+If someone else served the notice on your behalf, have them complete and sign the certificate of service.

 What should I do if I receive an N12?